-Directions from the Chief Health Officer about face masks are in place across Victoria.
-Everyone in Victoria over 12 years old needs to wear a face mask outside of their home, unless they have a lawful excuse not to do so.
-For more information see the guidance Managing coronavirus (COVID-19) risks: Face masks in workplaces.
+Directions from the CHO about face masks are in place across Victoria.
+For more information see the guidance Managing COVID-19 risks: Face masks in workplaces.

-The type of control measures required depends risks associated as well as the availability and suitability of controls for each workplace.
+The type of control measures required depends on associated risks as well as the availability and suitability of controls for each workplace.
 Control measures may include:

-If an employee thinks they may have been in close contact with a confirmed case of coronavirus (COVID-19), or develops symptoms of coronavirus (COVID-19), however mild, they should not go to work.
+If an employee thinks they may have been in close contact with a confirmed case of COVID-19, or develops symptoms of COVID-19, however mild, they should not go to work.
 Instead, they should:

-Employees should advise their employer as soon as possible, if they receive a positive coronavirus (COVID-19) diagnosis, particularly if they have been in the workplace.
+Employees should advise their employer as soon as possible, if they receive a positive COVID-19 diagnosis, particularly if they have been in the workplace.

 Working from locations other than the usual place of work

-Whether working from home is reasonably practicable depends on the specifics of the workplace, the facilities available for employees to work remotely and the ability for employees to do their work safely from home.
+In some circumstances employees may work from a location other than their usual place of work, this includes working from home.
+Whether working from an alternate locations is reasonably practicable depends on the specifics of the workplace, the facilities available for employees to work from an alternate location and the ability for employees to do their work safely from an alternate location.

-When making decisions about whether employees should work from home, employers should:
+When making decisions about whether employees should work from an alternate location including their home, employers should:

 For some workplaces working remotely will not be reasonably practicable (such as those involving customer facing roles or work that relies on specialised plant or equipment).
 When this applies, other controls such as infection control procedures and other forms of physical distancing must be implemented, to minimise the risk of infection.